14 Healthy Eating During Pregnancy Might Be Difficult

 Beyond basic food safety skills, pregnant women are advised to avoid raw meats, fish, and dairy.
 Those raw products carry the risk of four types of pathogens that are harmful to the fetus, described below.

-The following pathogens cause only mild flu-like symptoms in pregnant women, but can pass through the placenta resulting in severe consequences for the fetus.
+The following pathogens cause only mild flu-like symptoms in pregnant women, but can pass through the placenta (incomplete immunological barrier) resulting in severe consequences for the fetus.

-Women are advised to avoid eating undercooked meats—no medium rare steaks or burgers, or salami, for example—and cleaning a cat’s litter box because of increased risk of toxoplasmosis.
+Women are advised to avoid eating undercooked meats—no medium rare steaks or burgers, or salami, for example—and avoid cleaning a cat’s litter box because of increased risk of toxoplasmosis.
 Toxoplasmosis is caused by the parasite toxoplasma.
 If a cat eats an infected mouse or raw meat, then the parasite is able to multiply inside their intestines and be excreted into their feces.
-Inhaling infected cat feces or cat litter can cause someone to contract the parasite.
-If a pregnant woman is infected later <- what does this mean? maybe specify later – particular trimester? near labor? during pregnancy, it can cause complications such as a stillbirth, seizure, jaundice, or miscarriage.
+Inhaling infected cat feces or cat litter can cause someone to contract the toxoplasmosis.
+Toxoplasmosis can cause complications such as a stillbirth, seizure, jaundice, or miscarriage.

 Coxiella, commonly known as Q fever, is spread to humans from eating contaminated, undercooked meat (usually sheep, cows, and goats) and dairy products.
 Contact with infected feces, urine, or inhaling infected dust particles can also cause infection.
 Coxiella is caused by the bacterium Coxiella burnetii.
 If a pregnant woman becomes infected, it can cause stillbirth, miscarriage, preterm delivery, or low birth weight.
 This tends to be more an issue for pregnant women living on a farm or working in food production.

-There are some foods that are better to avoid entirely throughout pregnancy.
 Foods such as raw milk, cheese from raw milk, undercooked meats, and some deli meats (salami, pepperoni) may contain Listeria monocytogenes.
 If consumed, a serious infection called listeriosis may occur.
-Listeria can pass through the placenta and infect the fetus.
 Listeriosis can cause miscarriage and stillbirth, as well as life-threatening infections once the infant is born.

 Recently, dishes based on raw fish such as sushi, sashimi, ceviche and tartare have become popular restaurant items.
 Raw fish carries a risk of infection with fish-borne parasites.
 Since this is a recent development, for science that is, research is limited.
 The available research shows that parasites can infect that gastrointestinal system and might lead to anemia due to blood loss.
 Pregnancy anemia is connected to fetal growth restrictions and preterm delivery.

-Pregnant women should only eat well-done meats such as burgers and steaks, and forgo raw meat deli such as salami and some hams.
+In general, pregnant women should only eat well-done meats such as burgers and steaks, and forgo raw meat deli such as salami and some hams.
 The milk in grocery stores is pasteurized and does not pose a risk.
 Raw milk is sometimes promoted as a healthier and better option in the media, but this is not true.
 The nutrient composition is not any different, and drinking raw milk is playing Russian roulette with the health of the fetus.
-More commonly consumed are raw-milk cheeses sold in grocery stores—reading ingredient lists will allow pregnant women to avoid these.
+Some cheeses in grocery stores, such as some swiss cheeses or gruyere, are produced from raw-milk.
+Reading ingredient lists will allow pregnant women to avoid these.

 Mercury is neuro-, nephro-, and immunotoxic, and the growing fetus is especially vulnerable to the effects of mercury.
 Damage to the developing neurological system is likely permanent and can range from mild cognitive impairment to severe brain damage, depending on the amount of exposure.

 It is a balancing act, however, because women are also recommended to increase their intake of omega-3 fatty acids during pregnancy for optimal development of the fetal nervous system and brain.
-Fatty fish are one of the best sources for omega-3 fatty acids with the highest bioavailability.
+Fatty fish are one of the best sources for omega-3 fatty acids with the highest bioavailability, but might also contribute methylmercury.

 Since we usually see fish in neatly packaged pieces in the grocery store, which types should be avoided?
 Swordfish, bluefin tuna and Spanish mackerel should be avoided altogether as these fish have the highest methylmercury concentrations.
 Fish with moderate concentrations such as tuna, salmon, cod, and haddock should be limited to 8-12 ounces per week.
 Smaller fish, such as sardines, are at the bottom of the food chain and contain less methylmercury.

-Depending on geographical location, pregnant women may not have easy access to wild-caught salmon ot the budget to buy fresh fish biweekly.
-If women have limited access to fresh fish or are concerned about methylmercury exposure, there are other sources of omega-3s such seaweed, flaxseed, chia seeds, and walnuts, as well as fortified products such as certain milk varieties.
+Depending on geographical location and their budget, pregnant women may not have easy access to wild-caught salmon twice a week.
+If women have limited access to fresh fish or are concerned about methylmercury exposure, there are other sources of omega-3s such seaweed, flaxseed, chia seeds, and walnuts.
+Before taking a fishoil supplement the women should talk about dose and type of supplement with her gynecologist.

 Alcohol and Excessive Caffeine Intake May Cause Problems During and After Pregnancy